INTERESTED IN APPLYING TO THE ACADEMY?

 The program consists of approximately 30 students, ages 14-18, who meet each Saturday for nine hours, from September through May.
 The curriculum, initially modeled after Juilliard pre-college, has been enhanced each year to meet the changing needs of our students.

-Students attend classes each week from 9:30am - 6:00pm at MIC's historic Evanston campus.
-On seven Saturday evenings, at 7:30pm, students perform in three orchestra concerts and four chamber music concerts at the campus in Nichols Concert Hall, the Music Institute of Chicago's beautiful performance space with ideal acoustics.
+Students attend classes each week from 9:30 a.m. to 6:00 p.m. at MIC's Lake Forest campus.
+On seven Saturday evenings, at 7:30 p.m., students perform in three orchestra concerts and four chamber music concerts in the beautiful Nichols Concert Hall at the Music Institute of Chicago's Evanston Campus.
 Those are particularly long days that conclude around 9:30 p.m.

-Besides the classroom curriculum, the Academy provides college and conservatory audition guidance, letters of recommendation, and summer camp and festival information, as well as competition guidelines and updates.
+In addition to the classroom curriculum, the Academy provides college and conservatory audition guidance, letters of recommendation, information on summer camps and festivals, and competition guidelines and updates.

 Performance Opportunities